Dedicated to the conservation of endangered and threatened

 ART can be used to produce embryos from egg-cells and sperm recovered from live or dead animals.
 The embryos can then be transferred to recipients (same or closely related species) or banked (frozen) for later use.
 WBRC is the only such facility on the African continent.
 It is located at Pelindaba, South Africa.
 The importance is simply this: Wildlife in Africa is no longer free to roam.
 Populations are being fragmented and placed on "islands" of land surrounded by game fences and people.
 The result is a dangerous loss of genetic exchange between populations.
 Inbreeding depression and genetic drift are evident: lions in Umfolozi Game Reserve are already being born with shorter legs; and black manned lions in Tanzania are all but extinct; elephants are being born without tusks in Zambia, Botswana and Zimbabwe.
 The ability to move genes between isolated populations through the use of ART and GRB and to thus breed and maintain populations in safe areas that might otherwise become extinct, is a significant development.
 The world's zoos and aquariums have a vast supply of genetic material which can be part of a two way exchange with those in the wild.
 Diversity as well as survival can be the result.

 How does WILDCON fit in this picture?
-WBRC presently rents a Cessna 182 which it uses to collect materials from field operations, from hunters who have been trained to gather sperm and eggs from animals shot by their clients (within four hours following death), from farmers similarly trained, and from game departments.
+WBRC had been renting a Cessna 182 which it uses to collect materials from field operations, from hunters who have been trained to gather sperm and eggs from animals shot by their clients (within four hours following death), from farmers similarly trained, and from game departments.
 The cost of aircraft rental in Africa is extremely high.
 Thus, WILDCON has provided the WBRC with a Cessna U206 to WBRC free of use and thus relieve WBRC from the $50,000.00+ per year rental charges it presently incurs.
-WBRC already has a well qualified pilot, Frank Molteno, and will operate a Cessna U206 and share time with the ESPU.
-This project is an excellent adjunct to WILDCON's antipoaching program.
+WBRC already has a well qualified pilot, Frank Molteno, and will operate the Cessna U206 and share time with the ESPU.
+This project was an excellent adjunct to WILDCON's antipoaching program.
 The WBRC collects sperm, eggs and embryos from wild animal populations during capture or from dead animals and, through its Assisted Reproduction Technology (ART) (artificial insemination) and in vitro fertilization, has successfully propagated offspring in same or closely related species.
 ART and the WBRC Genome Resource Bank (GRB) represent a powerful conservation tool that is destined to play a major role in the conservation of a number of endangered wildlife species.
-WBRC is the only such facility on the African continent and is a leader in field operations that the Cessna will serve.
+WBRC is the only such facility on the African continent and is a leader in field operations that the Cessna serves.
 "Wildcon produces results!"

 RESULTS: During the first year of operation of the Zimbabwe Scout records were kept that reveal that the aircraft was directly responsible for the saving of 24 endangered black rhinos, locating for relocation 27 black rhinos, and apprehending 25 poachers.
-Including that first year, our five aircraft have, to date, been directly responsible for saving hundreds of rhinos (black and white), and thousands of elephants from the guns of poachers.
+Including that first year, our five aircraft had, to date, been directly responsible for saving hundreds of rhinos (black and white), and thousands of elephants from the guns of poachers.
 Add to the foregoing the apprehension of more than 200 poachers.

-Home | About Us | Projects | How to Help | Newsletter | Photos & Stories | Project CARE
+Home | About Us | Projects | News | Photos & Stories | Project CARE | Donate